 4. Winsor & Newton Artisan Brush

 This synthetic paintbrush is great for when you’re looking to create sharp edges, due to its squared-off bristle shape.
 Crafted of synthetic fibers, the specific silhouette itself will never vary, as the brush maintains its original integrity for as long as you choose to use it, even with the constant exposure to heavy and harsh oil and acrylic paints.
 That said, it also works expertly with water-based paints or watercolors, if you so choose.
-She short and flat head of this brush allows for the utmost of control when painting and can do so with the thickest of pigments as well.
+The short and flat head of this brush allows for utmost control when painting and can do so with the thickest of pigments as well.